 Here at the lower point is the main junction from the lower to higher paths.
 We’ll be back here later on the way back, but we’re continuing to follow the Cleveland Way at this point.

-Time to take a grassy and stoney path up to the second peak
+Time to take a grassy and stoney path up to the second peak at Cold Moor.

 So rocky that the signposts are stuck on the rocks, showing how much of a rocky scramble it can be.

-Looking back down from where we came.
+Looking back down from where we came with the earlier, second peak in the distance..

 Obligatory animal pic with Bilsdale mast on the horizon to the right (I did a walk there: Bilsdale Expedition).